CFitzy/turtlebot/README.md

 It also contains a user manual for using and developing the application and the possible commands that can be sent to the turtlebot.

 ### output
 This contians the folder Turtlebot.
-Within this an executable version of the applicaiton that can be run.
+Within this an executable version of the application that can be run.
 It must be kept within the Turtlebot subfolder it is found in as it relies on the directory structure within to work.

 ### src
 This folder contains the final versions of the code.
 The application runs from the main.py file.